MetaRocq/rocq-verified-extraction/README.md

 the commands `Verified Extraction <definition>` and `Verified Extraction <definition> "<file>.mlf"` can be used to run the new extraction process.
 Multiple functions can be extracted at the same time with `MetaCoq Extraction (<d1>,<d2>,...)`.
 To add an `mli` file one can add the output of the (unverified) generator `MetaCoq Run Print mli <definition>.` to a `.mli` file.

+`Verified Extraction` supports the following options:

+- `-time`: prints compilation and run times
+- `-typed`: uses typed extraction to perform more agressive argument removal
+- `-bypass-qeds`: by default, Qed's proofs are turned into opaque constants during reification in MetaCoq, so that the reified environment is smaller, this bypasses this behavior and reifies everything (can be uterly slow).
+   Axioms are turned into external function calls, so if some remain in the extracted code they will have to be implemented (in the produced `Axioms.ml` file)
+- `-compile-plugin`: compile the code as a Coq plugin that can be loaded.
+- `-compile-with-coq`: compile the code as a standalone program that however links with Coq's codebase (c.f. the `CoqMsgFFi.v` file)
+- `-compile`: compile the code as a fully standalone program not depending on Coq (can be run from the shell)
+- `-optimize`: Use "malfunction -O2" to compile produced code.
+- `-load`: load the plugin into Coq
+- `-run`: Runs the compiled program or linked plugin and readback it's computed value.
+Plugins using the `CoqMsgFFI.v` can output information in Coq's info, notice and error channels while running.
+- `-verbose`: More verbose compiler output
+- `-fmt`: Use malfunctions automatic formatting to produce the .mlf file (for more readable generated code)
+- `-unsafe`: Use unsafe optimizations (can be a comma separated list of):
+    + `cofix-to-lazy`: unverified cofixpoints to lazy/force translation
+    + `reorder-constructors`: honor `Verified Extract Inductive` directives to reorder constructors
+    + `inlining`: honor `Verified Extract Inline` directives.
+    + `unboxing`: perform unboxing of types having a single constructor with a single computational argument This is run after typed erasure for more opportunities to unbox.
+    + `betared`: perform apparent beta reductions (useful when combined with inlining)

 ## Structure